Obsessive Compulsive Disorder (OCD)

 How is OCD diagnosed?

-A diagnosis of OCD needs the presence of obsessions and/or compulsions that are time-consuming and causing significant suffering and impairment in work or social functioning.
+A diagnosis of OCD needs the presence of obsessions and/or compulsions that are time-consuming and cause significant suffering and impairment in work or social functioning.
 Several brain imaging tests like an MRI are also performed to diagnose OCD.

 How to prevent OCD?